johnwyse/property-manager/readme.md

 Users can edit issues as updates are needed.
 An API updates the issues description via PUT.

 #### delete_message
-Users can delete their own messages.
+Users can delete their own messages (API via DELETE).
 Javascript starts a sliding animation after the API call.

 #### mark_as_read
 When a user loads a message thread, all of their received messages are marked as read via PUT when the DOM is loaded.